Format & schedule

 Judging & voting

 05Judges run the early rounds.
-From the group stage through the Round of 16, judges score every locked snapshot against the round's rubric.
-Scores are normalized across judges — a harsh judge can't sink you, a generous one can't carry you.
+From the group stage through the Round of 16, judges score every locked snapshot against the round's rubric — normalized across judges, so a harsh judge can't sink you and a generous one can't carry you.
+In the group stage that score ranks the field; once the knockout starts, the higher score wins your head-to-head.

 06Community takes the quarters.
-From the quarter finals on, public voting decides who advances — quarters JUL 8–10, semis JUL 12–14, the final JUL 16–18.
+From the quarter finals on, public voting settles each head-to-head — quarters JUL 8–10, semis JUL 12–14, the final JUL 16–18.
 Votes outside a window don't count.
 Ship something people want to vote for.

 07No judging your own team.
 A judge never scores a project from a team they belong to.
 Conflict-of-interest is enforced by the platform, not the honor system.